 What is a Combined Sewer Overflow (CSO)?

-During dry weather and small wet weather events (i.e., rainfall and snowmelt), combined sewers are designed to transport all flows to the 30 MGD Water Pollution Control Facility (WPC) and the 4 MG storage tank.
+During dry weather and small wet weather events (i.e., rainfall and snowmelt), combined sewers are designed to transport all flows to the Water Pollution Control Facility (WPC) for treatment.
 During larger wet weather events, the volume of storm water entering the combined sewer system may exceed the capacity of the WPC.
-When this happens, combined sewers are designed to allow a portion of the untreated combined wastewater to overflow into the E. Poe Rd ditch.
+When this happens, combined sewers are designed to allow a portion of the untreated combined wastewater to overflow into the ditch on E. Poe Rd.
 This prevents the backing up of sewage into basements, and/or flooding of streets.
-The locations where these discharges of untreated combined wastewater occur, as well as the discharge events themselves, are known as Combined Sewer Overflows (CSOs).
-The City has one CSO located near the E. Poe Rd / Mercer Rd intersection.
+The location of the discharge of untreated combined wastewater, as well as the discharge event itself, is called a Combined Sewer Overflow (CSO).
+The City of Bowling Green has one CSO located near the E. Poe Rd / Mercer Rd intersection.

 Why are CSO’s a concern?

 CSO’s contain not only storm water but also untreated human and industrial waste, toxic materials, and debris.
 This is a major water pollution concern.
 CSO’s are among the sources responsible for beach closings, shellfishing restrictions, aesthetic impairments and other water body impairments.
 Additionally, contact with discharges from CSO’s can have adverse effects on human health.

 What is Bowling Green doing to reduce the number of CSO events?

 The City of Bowling Green has spent millions of dollars to reduce clean water Inflow and Infilltration into the combined and sanitary sewer system, as well as increasing the treatment capacity at the WPC.
 As a result, the duration of CSO’s and the concentration of pollutants has been reduced.